nchah/nlpml-project/README.md

 Script | Use Case
 --- | ---
 `knowledge-graph/knowledge-graph-api.py` | Gets named entities using the Google Knowledge Graph API.
+`nltk/nltk-analytics.py` | Gets various analytics measures on the text data.
 `reddit/reddit-api.py` | Gets Reddit data using the Reddit API (with the PRAW library).
-`sklearn/sklearn-cluster.py` | Implements various clustering and visualization operations.
+`sklearn/sklearn-cluster-*.py` | Implements various clustering and visualization operations.
+`sklearn/sklearn-svm.py` | Implements a Support Vector Machine to distinguish comments.
 `word2vec/word2vec-basic-*.py` | TensorFlow word2vec implementation with modifications for this project.
 `youtube/youtube-data-api.py` | Gets YouTube data using the YouTube Data API.